Building a CI/CD pipeline in GitLab

 To check the build script results, select Build on the left-hand panel in the gitlab-test

-field in the bootstrap.sh
+field of the bootstrap.sh

 script runtime log.